Areas in development

-We’ll advertise for someone to lead this development area in early 2018.
-Once we have a team in place, we’ll provide more details about our programme of work.
+We’re setting up a development team to lead this work for us.
+Once the team’s in place, we’ll publish more details about our programme of work.

 We’re exploring how we could drive substantial improvements in young people's mental wellbeing through supporting:

 - alternative approaches to better understand mental illness

 - the development and evaluation of new interventions to prevent and respond to mental health problems.

 We'll provide more details about our programme of work in early 2018, once the development team is up and running.

 How we choose priority areas